-- Known mineral resource sites within the County, which are limited to those identified in Appendix "D" of the "Mineral and Aggregate Resources Working Paper", shall be conserved for both present and future uses through the application of Plan designations and compatible land use regulation measures.
-Such designation and regulation is to take place after application of the requirements of the Goal 5 rule (OAR 660-16-000 through 660-16-025), which is addressed in Appendix "J" of the "Mineral and Aggregate Resources Working Paper". - 2.
+- 1. Known mineral resource sites within the County, which include those idenified in Appendix "D" of the "Mineral and Aggregate Resources Working Paper", shall be conserved for both present and future uses through the application of Plan designations and compatible land use regulation measures.
+Such designation and regulation is to follow the requirements of the Goal 5 rule (OAR 660-16-000 through 660-16-025), which is addressed in Appendix "J" of the "Mineral and Aggregate Resources Working Paper". - 2.
 Exploration for mineral resources (in contrast to actual mining) shall be a permitted activity in the rural portions of the County.
 Areas designated primarily for residential purposes are to be excluded from this policy as are areas that, having undergone analysis in accordance with OAR 660-16-000, are designated as having some unique natural, historical or cultural value.
-Exploratory drilling for gas, oil or other hydrocarbons is not within the scope of this policy. - 3.
-Mining operations are regulated by state and federal government agencies.
+Exploratory drilling for gas, oil or other hydrocarbons is not within the scope of this policy. - Mining operations are regulated by state and federal government agencies.
 County regulations shall supplement these actions only as necessary to ensure compatibility in the area, or to protect other resources. - 4.
 Conserve and manage land, soil and mineral resources by respecting their physical limitations and environmental assets. - 5.
-Update, in cooperation with and local agencies, past local aggregate operations, federal, state sand and gravel inventories to ensure supply/demand information is current. - 6.
+Update, in cooperation with local aggregate operations, federal, state and local agencies, past sand and gravel inventories to ensure supply/demand information is current. - 6.
 Protect aggregate deposits from encroachment of incompatible uses and ensure that aggregate material in close proximity to its point of use will be available when needed. - 7.
-Mineral and aggregate resource sites, which, on the basis of substantial evidence are considered for inclusion in Appendix "D" of the "Mineral and Aggregate resources Working Paper" pursuant to the application of the Goal 5 rule (OAR 660-16-000/025), shall also show evidence of substantial resource utility over time.
-Any site evaluation shall also address possible impacts on agricultural lands, forest lands and residential development (existing or planned).
+Present and future land use controls shall be implemented to allow for the discovery of new mineral and aggregate resources when it is demonstrated that the projected demand for those resources in a given area will exceed available supply and conflict with adjacent uses can be minimized.
+Conflict analysis and resolution shall follow the methodology set forth in Appendix "J" of Working Paper: Mineral & Aggregate Resources; however possible impact on agricultural lands, forest lands and residential development (existing or planned) must also be considered.
 For sites within the Willamette Greenway or near Goal 5 inventoried resources, notification of the potential conflict shall be sent to the appropriate body (e.g., Pioneer Museum, Oregon Department of Transportation, Oregon Department of Fish and Wildlife, etc.).